Real structures on complex algebraic varieties with a reductive group action: Some open questions

 \begin{question} Does a complexity-one variety always admit a finite number of equivalence classes of equivariant real structures? \end{question}

-Finally, for a random projective variety $X$, the neutral component of its automorphism group $\Aut^\circ(X)$ is usually neither a linear algebraic group nor an abelian variety.
+Finally, for a random projective variety $X$, the identity component of its automorphism group $\Aut^\circ(X)$ is usually neither a linear algebraic group nor an abelian variety.
 It is therefore natural to consider the Key Problem without the assumption of reductivity, and even of linearity.

 \begin{question} Let $K$ be a connected algebraic group (not necessarily linear), let $X$ be a complex $K$-variety, and let $\sigma$ be a real group structure on $K$.
-What can be said concerning the $(K,\sigma)$-equivariant real structures on $X$? \end{question}
+Assume for instance that $X$ has general $K$-orbits of codimension $\leq 1$.
+What can be said about the $(K,\sigma)$-equivariant real structures on $X$? \end{question}